rust-lang/rust/src/doc/rustc-dev-guide/src/macro-expansion.md

 Vadim Petrochenkov: foo has context ROOT -> id(n) and bar has context ROOT -> id(m) -> id(n) after all the expansions.

-mark-i-m: Cool :)

-mark-i-m: It looks like we are out of time

-mark-i-m: Is there anything you wanted to add?

-mark-i-m: We can schedule another meeting if you would like

-Vadim Petrochenkov: Yep, 23.06 already.
-No, I think this is an ok point to stop.

-mark-i-m: :+1:

-mark-i-m: Thanks @Vadim Petrochenkov !
-This was very helpful

-Vadim Petrochenkov: Yeah, we can schedule another one.
-So far it's been like 1 hour of meetings per month?
-Certainly not a big burden.
 ```